 Co-lead counsel in litigation filed on behalf of an executive seeking severance and other pay owed to him by his former employer.
 Among other things, Joe prepared the client’s mediation statement and represented him in mediation before a federal magistrate judge.
 The dispute ultimately was resolved out of court.

-Member of team representing an employer on claims that its former employee breached covenants not to complete, to solicit, and to disclose.
+Member of the team representing an employer on claims that its former employee breached covenants not to complete, to solicit and to disclose.
 Among other things, Joe provided advice on litigation strategy.
 The case was resolved out of court.

-Member of team defending an employer against claims by its former executive for violation of a Florida wage statute and for breach of an employment agreement.
-Joe prepared a motion to dismiss, or alternatively, to compel arbitration which resulted in the case being sent to arbitration.
+Member of the team defending an employer against claims by its former executive for violation of a Florida wage statute and for breach of an employment agreement.
+Joe prepared a motion to dismiss, or alternatively, to compel arbitration that would result in the case being sent to arbitration.
 The case ultimately was resolved out of court.

 Joe has counseled clients on various employment matters, including covenants not to compete and requirements and rights under employment discrimination laws.
 He has also conducted pre-litigation investigations and advised clients on potential claims and exposure for violation of employment discrimination and other employment-related laws, breach of employment and partnership agreements, and breach of fiduciary duty.

 Tilikum, et al. v.
 Sea World Parks & Entertainment, Inc., et al.

 As an integral member of the team defending clients against a claim that they held their killer whales in violation of the Thirteenth Amendment, Joe had the lead role in drafting the portion of the clients’ motion to dismiss, arguing why the Thirteenth Amendment was not violated.
 The court granted the motion and dismissed the case.
 See